 The Ruling is found at: http://www.canlii.org/en/ca/scc/doc/2013/2013scc34/2013scc34.html

-The Supreme Court’s conclusion will play a role in two arbitration cases currently awaiting ruling.
+The Supreme Court’s conclusion played a role in two subsequent arbitration cases.

-- Construction Industry: There have been rulings in the construction industry that have specifically examined the requirements for reasonable cause and post incident testing.
+Reasonable Cause and Post Incident Testing: There have been rulings that have specifically examined the requirements for reasonable cause and post incident testing.

 In Suncor Energy and the Communications, Energy and Paperworkers Union (D. Elliott, Alberta, September 3, 2008), the arbitrator agreed that reasonable cause may be a factor in deciding to test in a post incident situation, but it is not required.
 The company policy required testing after an incident unless the investigator could “rule out” the involvement of alcohol or other drugs.
 The arbitrator pointed out that “there is no way anyone could, with certainty, absolutely rule out drugs and alcohol unless the supervisor had been in the employee’s presence and watched him or her every moment for some period before and during their shift.”
 As a result testing would have taken place in situations where it was not appropriate.